jermp/s_indexes/README.md

 	$ ./gen_clustered_data 1 1000000 test_sequence

-The collection `data/test_collection` was generated with
+A test collection can be generated with

 	$ ./gen_clustered_data 100 1000000 test_collection --binary

-The queries `data/test_pairwise_queries` were generated with
+A test query log can be generated with

 	$ ./gen_random_pairwise_queries 1000 100 > test_pairwise_queries